rodxja/copy-C/README.md

     }
     i am assuming that while (!hasLogInfo(logInfoBuffer) && keepLogging) will be check at some time after wait but pthread_cond_wait is waiting for logInfoBuffer->not_empty to be change in order to stop blocking

+    yes, it was for that, now there is no deadlock due that stopKeep... functions are sending a signal and unblocking the thread

+new issue
+    reading FileInfo 'FileInfo: (null) -> (null).
+Size 0.' from buffer[4] Segmentation fault (core dumped)

+    after unblocking it is reading an empty item it should not be read

+    validate that there is data and return null